shaloo/docs.arcana/docs/tutorials/code-samples/gaming/unity-sample.md

 ### Step 3: Onboard Users

 First, call `LoginWithSocial` or `LoginWithOTP` to onboard the user.
-Choose one of the [[state-of-the-arcana-auth#user-onboarding-options|supported user onboarding options]] such as Google, Steam, etc.
+Choose one of the [[web3-stack-auth|supported user onboarding options]] such as Google, Steam, etc.

 {% include "./code-snippets/auth_unity_onboard.md" %}